Banned and restricted

 You may only list certified credits that are registered with a carbon credits registry such as Markit Environmental Registry or the NZ Emission Unit Register.

 You may only list a chainsaw if it has a chain brake.
-For more information about chain brakes and their ISO 6535:2008 requirements, visit the Ministry of Consumer Affairs website.
+Mini-chainsaws that are held with one hand may not be listed.
+For more information read the Unsafe Goods Notice.

 To ensure compliance with the Privacy Act 1993, you may not list CCTV footage on Trade Me.